 How Does This Help Us When Choosing Outdoor Lighting?

 When choosing outdoor lighting, it is possible to overpay for power you don’t actually need.
+Considering scotopic conditions is crucial when choosing outdoor lighting, as it affects how the human eye perceives light in low light environments.
 If you make a purchasing decision using only photopic lumens, you may end up with an overpowered luminaire.
 A lower-wattage LED fixture could have saved you money, operated more efficiently, and provided you all the light you need.

 View S/P Ratios

 Interested in finding out how many VELs your light fixtures provide?
+Understanding scotopic conditions helps in interpreting the S/P ratios and their impact on visual perception under low light levels.
 This chart has S/P ratios for various lamp types at different Kelvin temperatures.
 To learn more about determining the LED equivalent for an HID fixture, check out How to Upgrade to LED Wall Packs—HID to LED Conversion.
 While this page is written about wall packs, the methodology is the same for all luminaires.

 Speak to an Access Fixtures Lighting Specialist about Choosing the Right Fixture